kousun12/fan_transcribe/README.md

   -i FILENAME, --filename FILENAME
                         a local file to transcribe
-  -u URL, --url URL     optional remote url of an audio file to transcribe -o OUT, --out OUT     optional output directory for transcription results. defaults to ./transcripts/ NB: unless you suffix this arg with .json, it will be
+  -u URL, --url URL     optional remote url of an audio file to transcribe -v VIDEO_URL, --video_url VIDEO_URL
-                        interpreted as a directory
+                        optional remote url of a video to transcribe (supports most video streaming sites) -o OUT, --out OUT     optional output directory for transcription results. defaults to ./transcripts/ NB: unless you suffix this arg with .json, it will be interpreted as a directory
   -m MODEL, --model MODEL
                         model to use for transcription. defaults to base.en. model options: [tiny.en, tiny, base.en, base, small.en, small, medium.en, medium, large, large-v1, large-v2]
   -g GPU, --gpu GPU     optional GPU to use for transcription. defaults to None.
 GPU options: [t4, a100, a100-20g, a10g, any] -sg MIN_SEGMENT_LEN, --min_segment_len MIN_SEGMENT_LEN
                         minimum segment length (in seconds) for fan out. defaults to 5.0